-As an expat, there are things you need to be aware of and look out for when filing late taxes.
-You need to know how you can minimize penalties and interest, and you need to know when it’s time to hire a professional.
+What do you need to look out for when filing your late expat taxes?
+Find out how to minimize penalties and interest, and when it’s time to hire a professional.

 Late Filing Fees and Penalties